Rainrider/oUF_Dispellable/README.md

 # oUF_Dispelable

-This is an element for the popular unitframe framework oUF ([Curse](https://www.curseforge.com/wow/addons/ouf) / [WoWI](http://www.wowinterface.com/downloads/info9994-oUF.html)).
+This is an element for the unitframe framework oUF ([Curse](https://www.curseforge.com/wow/addons/ouf) / [WoWI](http://www.wowinterface.com/downloads/info9994-oUF.html)).
 It does nothing by itself and requires layout support to do its magic.

 ## Description